slbls/quotecord/README.md

+**Quotecord has been archived as Discord now natively supports both quoting and replying.**

+---

 # Quotecord

 ![Image of example quote](https://i.imgur.com/wEcJfO1.png)

-## Archive Notice

-**Quotecord has been archived as Discord now natively supports both quoting and replying.**

 ## Table of Contents